pixelmatix/SmartMatrix/README.md

   * Refresh Rate is calculated very granularly, in powers of 2, and the calculation is based on color depth and matrix size, and will double until it reaches a maximum value, or exceeds the minimum value you set (or the default of 120 Hz).  e.g. If the minimum refresh rate is set to 120, and the refresh rate calculated for your color depth is 115 Hz (very close to 120 Hz but still lower), the library will double it and your refresh rate will be 230Hz, sacrificing maximum brightness and using up more CPU to update the frames more frequently.
 Refresh Rate details are printed to the serial terminal so you can tweak Sketch parameters to get the best refresh rate for your situation.
   * kDmaBufferRows is not used by the ESP32 port
   * Memory must be dynamically allocated for the ESP32, so the global buffer sizes printed by Arduino compilation are hiding a significant amount of memory that won't be available for your sketch.  matrix.begin() includes printfs() with debug information on memory usage and memory available
+  - matrix.begin() can be called with an optional argument of minimum number of bytes of DMA capable memory to keep free (so other code can malloc them after matrix.begin()).
+More details below.

 * Not Yet Fully Working
   * Still seeing some crashes related to memory usage early in sketch when other memory intensive objects (e.g. WiFi library) are included in the sketch?
 Need to reproduce and track down